metabrainz/bookbrainz-site/README.md

 * static/js - minified JavaScript files which are referred to by the site pages.

+## Documentation

+Auto-generated developer documentation can be found at our corresponding [doclets site](https://doclets.io/bookbrainz/bookbrainz-site/master).
+Our contributing guide can be found [here](CONTRIBUTING.md).

 ## Setting up a local BookBrainz server
 ### Installing Dependencies
 BookBrainz depends on having PostgreSQL, Redis and Elasticsearch and NodeJS set